Unraveling the Power of Peripheral Route Persuasion

 Social Proof

-Finally, social proof is another effective example of peripheral route persuasion.
-This could come in the form of customer testimonials, ratings, or the number of followers or likes on social media.
+Finally, social proof is another practical example of peripheral route persuasion.
+It could take the form of customer testimonials, ratings, or the number of followers or likes on social media.

 When people see that others are using and endorsing a product, service, or idea, they are more likely to view it favorably and be persuaded to adopt the same behavior.
 This is particularly effective because it leverages our innate tendency to conform to social norms and expectations.